sreesanthv/amplifier-topology/README.md

 # 📡 Amplifier Topology API (Grafana Graph Visualization)

-This is a simple mock API server built with Go + Gin to serve cable node topology (Node → RPD → Amplifiers) data in a format compatible with **Grafana's Node Graph Panel**.
+This is a simple mock API server built with Go + Gin to serve node topology (Node → Amplifiers) data in a format compatible with **Grafana's Node Graph Panel**.

 ## 🚀 Features